 - the need to wear makeup is more apparent

-- obvious discolouration of the skin is evident
+- noticeable discolouration of the skin is evident

-- wrinkles are now apparent, even when not smiling
+- wrinkles are more pronounced, even when not smiling

-- telangiectasias often referred to as broken capillaries, are now very visible
+- telangiectasia, often referred to as broken capillaries, are frequently visible

 - aged between 60-75